Primes in higher-order progressions on average: Introduction

-Notation is standard or otherwise introduced when appropriate.
+Furthermore, combined with the work of Perelli, Zaccagnini \cite{MR1328560} and Bauer \cite{MR1762244}, we can have a good treatment for the minor arcs.
+Hence we get the proof of our main theorem. \paragraph{Notations.} Notation is standard or otherwise introduced when appropriate.
 The symbols $\zb$ and $\qb$ denote the set of integers and rational numbers, respectively. $e(z)=e^{2\pi i z}$, the letter $p$ always denotes a prime.
 The symbol $\zb_q$ represents shorthand for the groups $\zb/q\zb$.
 Also, the shorthand for the multiplicative group composed by reduced residue classes $(\zb/q\zb)^*$ is $\zb_q^*$.
 Denote by $\varphi$ and $\Lambda$ the Euler and von Mangoldt functions, respectively.
 For a large number $X$, denote $L=\log X$.
 For the sake of simplicity, we set

 Further, we set

 It is easily seen that both $\lambda(q,u)$ and $A(q,u)$ are multiplicative function with respect to positive integer $q$.
 It is obvious that

 and